unoplatform/uno.extensions/doc/Navigation/HowTo-NavigateBetweenPages.md

 # How-To: Navigate Between Pages

+This topic covers using Navigation to navigate between two pages using frame-based navigation.

+> [!Tip] This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
+Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)

+## Step-by-steps

 - Add new page, SamplePage.xaml
 - Add a button "Go to Sample Page" and in the event handler